skysqlinc/skysql-docs/docs/Portal features/Infrastructure Upgrades.md

 ## Frequently Asked Questions

-**Q: How long does an infrastructure upgrade take?**
-A: Multi-node databases experience no downtime during infrastructure upgrades.
-Single-node databases complete upgrades within 2-5 minutes, including the database restart time.

 **Q: Can I schedule an upgrade for later?**
 A: No, infrastructure upgrades begin immediately when initiated.
 Plan to perform them during appropriate maintenance windows.